M.E.S. Indian School

 M. E. S. Indian School is an English medium private school for boys and girls in Doha, Qatar that was established in 1974.
 It is one of the first schools to be established in Qatar.
 It is affiliated to the Central Board of Secondary Education (CBSE) and follows the latest curriculum from the CBSE.

 MES Indian School - Abu Hamour

 The Abu Hamour branch of M.E.S Indian School, located in Doha, Qatar, is an extension of the institution.
-Established to cater to the growing demand for Indian curriculum education in the region, this branch offers a comprehensive academic program aligned with the Central Board of Secondary Education (CBSE) standards.